Guava honey mead is really known as a melomel; it's a wine with a difference.

 A root about the size of your hand, cut in slices of about 3mm is best.
 Remember to remove the skin.
 It can be scrapped off using a serrated-knife.

-In general, how large a space between liquid and cork in a demijohn?
+In general how large a space is left between the liquid and the cork in a demijohn?

 I wouldn’t use a demijohn for this; either a bucket or a 25 litre wide-mouthed carboy.
 Almost a quarter of the height of the vessel must be clear.
-The gas production lifts the mass right out of the liquid.
-Alternatively you can agitate every few hours to keep the floating mass below the fermenting hydromel.
+The gas production lifts the mass of cappings right out of the liquid.
+Alternatively you can agitate every few hours to keep the floating wax below the surface of the fermenting hydromel.
 However this needs to be done very carefully.
-You do not want to add oxygen as this will spoil things for you.
+You do not want to add oxygen as this will spoil things.

 So the time interval is not cast in stone.
 At first racking can be anything from 3 to 12 weeks from start.